Raising of school leaving age: England and Wales

+Scotland

-In Scotland, the leaving age was also raised in 1972 with John D. Pollock, then a member of the Educational Institute of Scotland, commenting in 1973 that the age raise led to "increased violence and delinquency in schools".
+In Scotland, the leaving age was raised to 16 in 1972 with John D. Pollock, then a member of the Educational Institute of Scotland, commenting in 1973 that the age raise led to "increased violence and delinquency in schools".
 However, in a special inquiry by the Evening Times the following year, it was found that the majority of students said leaving the age had been a success, as ambitions had been raised in their final year, leading to a greater number going in to meaningful employment or apprenticeships rather than unskilled labour.
 In contrast, school teachers had a different view, particularly due to the increased workload and number of students they now had to accommodate.
 In one instance, a headteacher visited a class of 16 year olds to find them playing cards "or just kicking their heels with boredom".
 Other reports suggested the leaving age raise was a "cheat" for many young people, as expectations had been built up without being able to "supply the goods", often leading children to be "fobbed off with diverting".

-Some 16-year-olds in England and Wales are of compulsory age (those who turn 16 between September and June).
-Students must remain in school until the last Friday in June in the school year they turn 16 (usually the end of Year 11), however all students academically graduate on 31 August once everyone turns 16 as some students are still 15 throughout July to the end of August.

-In September 2014 the education leaving age was raised to 17, and from September 2015 it was raised to 18.
-However, these changes admit becoming an apprentice, having a full time or part-time job to enroll into, or going to college as alternatives to school.

-Raising the participation age to 18 was first proposed to come into effect with the Education Act 1918.
-Plans for this were soon dropped when the government needed to cut public spending after World War I, as was the case when attempts were made to raise it in 1944, with cuts in spending after World War II delaying any plans preparing for it.
+Northern Ireland

+In Northern Ireland, the school leaving age is 16.